freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 ^^^^^^^^^^^^^^^^^^

 As you have probably noticed by now, a SecureDrop installation has a plethora of components.
-Some of these components can be hard to tell apart; for example, if you buy 3 of the same brand of USB sticks to use for the Admin Workstation, Journalist Workstation, and Secure Viewing Station, they will be indistinguishable from each other unless you label them.
 We recommend buying some labeling equipment up front so you can label each component as you provision it during the installation process.

 There is a multitude of options for labeling equipment.
 We've had good results